MCPinch/MCPinch.github.io/HacktheBox.md

 # This is where my writeups for hackthebox will go!

+Hackthebox is a website where people upload vulnerable machines for people to hack into.
+Most of these will test one or two skills or specific vulnerabilities but doing many will give hackers a large understanding of various ways someone may be able to hack into a machine, whilst also making them aware of current exploits that may be on their own systems.

+At the time of writing, I have "Owned" <ins> 18 users </ins> and <ins> 13 systems </ins>

+User owns means that I obtained a user flag... essentially, I managed to get access to the account of a normal user on the target machine.
+System own means that I obtained a root flag... where I have admin privileges on the machine.
+This is the end goal for all hackthebox machines and allows complete control of the system.

 ## Craft Writeup:

 One of my favourite machines so far on hackthebox!
 This felt like a proper hack with custom exploits and having to be able to understand the system before exploting it.